allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 `stack-container`, `absolute-container`, `list-container`, etc.).
 Those components can be styled and configured to match different business scenarios.

-MBox renders components on mobile apps consistently, but it also respects slight differences unique to the Android or iOS platform.
+MBox renders components on mobile apps consistently, but it also respects slight differences unique to Android and iOS platforms.
 That gives MBox screens a native look and feel and perfectly blends in with parts of the app developed natively, without MBox.
 We even needed to add a label that shows which parts of the app are rendered by MBox, because even for mobile developers, MBox and pure native screens were, in many cases, indistinguishable.